5 Signs of Ageism in the Workplace

 5. Reassignment to Undesired Tasks

-If a company is trying to get rid of its older or youngest workers, they may resort to assigning them with undesired tasks instead of outright firing them.
+If a company is trying to get rid of its older or youngest workers, it may assign them undesired tasks instead of outright firing them.
 By doing so, they might preemptively quit on their own.

 Related: